LeftiesMobileApp/LeftiesFoodApp/README.md

 # Git Commands

-## Updating your code to reflect everybody else's work
+## I. Updating your code to reflect everybody else's work
 We do this often to ensure that our changes work in peace and harmony.
 Otherwise... chaos.